truthcoin/www.truthcoin.info/reviews/index.md

 If I get a question too often, I will add it below.

+### Disclaimers

+Though I once easily passed[^1] a Series 65 exam, I do not hold and have never held a 'Financial Advisor' license.
+(Given the rampant fraud in the field, I fully understand why the State takes it upon themselves to try and oust the low-effort scammers.)

+Like all people, my beliefs are biased in favor of my investments.
+I will say that 99%+ of my tangible net worth is either in BTC, USD, or unsophisticated Vanguard index funds.

+I created this site to avoid continually repeating myself, and for no ulterior purpose.

+[^1]: You wouldn't believe some of the absolute nonsense that is on this exam -- the silliest example is that the exam touches upon the fictitious pseudoscience-topic of "Technical Analysis"!
+Like about what a "head and shoulders top" means.
+And they have some pretty brazen ideas about business cycles (these will probably be removed from the exam in the future).
+Nonetheless it was easy for me to give answers that corresponded to today's prevailing theories.

 ### "Paul, what do you think about..."

 | Project | Link | Review |